 When toxic chemicals are ‘cooked’ there may well be tell-tale signs such as dying plants inside properties and outside of windows.

 David says, “Passers-by may have noticed odd smells and discoloured curtains or foliage.
-With the 7/7 bombers, it was noticed by their closest associates that some of the hair at the front of their heads had been bleached – we can see the significance of this now, but at the time witnesses didn’t pay much attention to it.”
+With the 7/7 bombers, it was noticed by their closest associates that some of the hair at the front of their heads had been bleached – because of the chemicals involved, we can see the significance of this now, but at the time witnesses didn’t pay much attention to it.”

 Extensive locks fitted to normal entry doors and odd entry and exit routes will also be important, says David, and they will also need to consider power requirements.

 “Heating the amounts of toxic chemicals required is very labour intensive and requires a great deal of power.
 There will have been excessive electricity use for the size of premises.
 In the 7/7 investigation, we found burnt plug and socket fittings and incidences where the electricity had ‘tripped’ again and again.
-We also found receipts for numerous ‘smelting vessels’, where the bottom of many, many pans had burned through.”
+We also found receipts for numerous ‘smelting vessels’ - they'd burnt through many, many pans.”

 How do you go about tracking down these sorts of premises and persons involved?